-Engine oils should be handled, sampled and tested in accordance with the latest edition of API 1525.
-At minimum, clean, dry, and clear glass or plastic bottles shall be used when making visual comparisons to reference samples for color, water, and contamination.
+Engine oils should be handled, sampled and tested in accordance with the latest edition of API 1525; further requirements may be contractually imposed at any part of the custody transfer chain.
+At minimum, clean, dry, and clear glass (or plastic) bottles shall be used when making visual comparisons to reference samples for color, water, and contamination.

-4.2 Procedures
+4.2.
+PROCEDURES

-Engine oil marketer/blenders, distributors and installers should have written procedures consistent with those described in the latest edition of API 1525.
+Engine oil marketers, blenders, distributors and installers should have written procedures consistent with those described in the latest edition of API 1525.

-4.3 Abbreviation
+4.3.
+ABBREVIATION

-If the format for any documentation referenced by this standard limits the number of characters that can be used, an abbreviation may be used as long as the information required by the standard is discernible within the abbreviation.
-For example, if brand name, SAE viscosity grade, and API service category are required within the documentation, "Brand X SAE 5W-30 ILSAC GF-5/API SN" could be abbreviated as "BrdXSAE5W-30SN."
+If the format (or software support) for any documentation referenced by this standard imposes limits on the number of characters that can be used, an abbreviation may be used as long as the information required by the standard is discernible within the abbreviation.
+For example, if brand name, SAE viscosity grade, and API service category are required within the documentation, "Brand X SAE 5W-30 ILSAC GF-6A/API SP" could be abbreviated as "Brd X SAE5W-30 SP."

-5 Requirements for Marketer/Blenders Supplying Engine Oil to API-Certified Distributors
+5. Requirements for Marketers and/or Blenders Supplying Engine Oil to API-Certified Distributors

-5.1 Basic Requirements for Marketer/Blenders

-5.1.1 A marketer/blender shall have available for supply to distributors or installers engine oils that are in compliance with the latest edition of API 1509.

-5.1.2 The marketer/blender shall clearly identify to all recipients for each engine oil to be supplied the API license status, API service category, SAE viscosity grade, and brand name.
+5.1.
+BASIC REQUIREMENTS FOR BEOPS

+- 5.1.1.
+Records required by this section shall be maintained a minimum period consisting of the balance of the current year plus one calendar year. - 5.1.1.1.
+Example: Records dated 20 January 2021 must be maintained until 31 December 2022 - 5.1.2.
+A BEOP shall have available for supply to distributors or installers engine oils that are in compliance with the latest edition of API 1509. - 5.1.3.
+The BEOP shall clearly identify to all recipients for each engine oil to be supplied the API service category or other performance designations per 3.2.13, API license status (if applicable), SAE viscosity grade, and brand name.
+Notification may be made by paper or electronic record. - 5.1.4.
+The BEOP shall verify an engine oil's license status by providing a valid copy of its Schedule A License Agreement or citing API's on-line Directory of Licensees (www.api.org/eolcs).
 Notification may be made by paper or electronic record.

-5.1.3 The marketer/blender shall verify an engine oil's license status by providing a valid copy of its Schedule A License Agreement or citing API's on-line Directory of Licensees (www.api.org/eolcs).
-Notification may be made by paper or electronic record.

-5.1.4 The marketer/blender must maintain pertinent sections of the Candidate Data Package provided by the technology supplier sufficient to document the API service category of each formulation supplied.

-5.1.5 Records required by this section shall be maintained a minimum of 6 months.
-Candidate Data Packages shall be maintained as long as the formulations the packages support are supplied.
+- 5.1.5.
+The BEOP must maintain pertinent sections of the Candidate Data Package provided by the technology supplier sufficient to document the API service category of each formulation supplied. - 5.1.5.1.
+Candidate Data Packages shall be maintained as long as the formulations supported by the data packages are supplied.